jc-2015/Project/README.md

 Jayatheertha Chakrapani

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Repo for the submission of the course project for the Getting and Cleaning Data course.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent